SovereignCloudStack/docs/community/cloud-resources/cloud-resources.md

 Please note that the email address you provide will also be used for your login details and further communication.
 The email should contain the following information:

+- Short summary of the intended usage of the SCS Hardware Landscape
 - link to PR for [SSH access](#ssh-access)
   - OPTIONAL: if needed, information about the SSH key to be used
 - link to PR for [VPN access](#vpn-access)

+The SCS Project Board will assess the request based on the intended usage and will then take care of the request in a timely manor.

 ### SSH Access